-All three defense lawyers had specific roles in this case which ultimately led to a jury finding no negligence.
-Jury deliberated one hour, while they ate lunch.
-A Proposal for Settlement was served on the plaintiff in pre-trial, which she rejected and which will now expose her to a judgment for fees and costs.
+The jury deliberated for one hour, while they ate lunch, finding no negligence.
+A Proposal for Settlement was served on the plaintiff in pre-trial, which was rejected and which now exposes the plaintiff to a judgment for fees and costs.

 # # #

 David M. Tarlow is the managing partner of the Fort Lauderdale office.
 He practices in the areas of general liability defense, including personal injury defense, premises liability, product liability defense, wrongful death, automobile liability, negligent security, legal malpractice defense, insurance coverage disputes and bad faith litigation.